 Evening: Dinner at Nook Kitchen

-And whatever you do, don’t fall asleep without ordering the house specialty: Ooey Gooey Butter Cake.
+And whatever you do, don’t fall asleep without ordering the house specialty: Ooey Gooey Butter Cake, if it is on the menu.
 The blueberry compote adds that perfect zing to this rich and dreamy dish.
 Also bonus points for printing the name of the restaurant on the graham cracker.
 That’s one way to prove the cookies aren’t store-bought.

 That’s a Perfect One Day in the Grand Canyon

 What would you do with One Day in the Grand Canyon?
 Should I be ashamed that I bought a stuffed bat to play with myself instead of leaving it for a child?
+Do you find rock facts fascinating or deadly dull?
 And can you get the death penalty for shooting a saguaro cactus?
 Please leave your thoughts below!